 I have considerable experience and a professional interest in working with issues around anxiety, depression, low self-esteem, relationships issues, separation and divorce, personal development, pregnancy and birth, boarding school survivors, relocation and life transitions.

-I work in an LGBTQ Affirmative way and I welcome people from all lifestyle choices and sexual orientations.
+I work in an LGBTQ+ Affirmative way and I welcome people from all sexual orientations and gender identities.

 Having a multi-cultural background I welcome working with people for whom English is not their first language and offer counselling in both English and Italian.